slamice/wri/hipsters/chapter03.md

 "So what are you doing these days Andy?"
 Renee asked him cheerfully.

-Andrew rolled the joint between his fingers, responding casually without looking up at her, "Im working up at Cuppa Joe, also working on the film script with Ethan and Marley.
+Andrew rolled the joint between his fingers, responding casually without looking up at her, "I'm working up at Cuppa Joe, also working on the film script with Ethan and Marley.
 We're sharing some of the dialogue and there's a big funeral scene with a eulogy.
 That's all I can say really."

 He was obviously very uncomfortable.
 The marijuana smoke trailed up and swirled above his head in a halo.
 He took a sip and then handed it over to Jack.
 Sarah turned it down, but watched attentively.